Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

   $ sudo /usr/local/bin/kong restart
   ```

-  The final step is to enable the Developer Portal on the default workspace.
+  The final step is to enable the Developer Portal.
 To do this, execute the following command, updating DNSorIP to reflect the IP, or valid DNS for the CentOS system.

   ```
   $ curl -X PATCH http://DNSorIP:8001/workspaces/default   --data "config.portal=true"